 Quantitative data on the other hand is based on raw data and tracks better.
-Some of the raw data it tracks include the amount of time averagely spent on leads, the source of leads, and the number of deals that were closed within a given time.
+Some of the raw data it tracks, include the amount of time averagely spent on leads.

 With the right CRM processes, you would build strong relationships with your customers.
 Having their history, knowing their challenges, and striving to provide solutions to these problems would allow them to trust you as you have their best interest at heart.
 You can also provide them with the right products and services by knowing what it is they are looking for exactly through their history.
 All of these contribute to giving your customer the best time and helps you improve sales.

 By developing a CRM system to help with easy and efficient communication between your staff and prospects, you would have taken a huge step forward towards a good customer care experience.